Prateeksha44/Maven_marketing_project/README.md

 ## 📁 Dataset Overview

-The project uses two datasets located in the `dataset` folder:
+The following datasets are organized under the data/ directory of this repository:

 ### 1. `raw_marketing_dataset.xlsx`
 - Original raw dataset provided for analysis